mg224/ai-chef/README.md

+# AI Chef

+Project built with React.js, Vite, and the Hugging Face AI API.
+Just enter a few ingredients and get started with brainstorming recipe ideas!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.